ThiagoAmaru/Hotel-Booking-Cancelations/README.md

 # Objective

 * Develop a machine learning model capable of predicting which customers are most likely to cancel a reservation
-* Identify which are the main features available in the database that identify whether the customer will cancel or not
+* Identify which are the main features available in the database that identify whether the customer will cancel or not.
 * Present a possible business plan based on the results obtained.<br><br>

 # Development Stages